atomic-7/gocalsend/README.md

 ```
 The `none` log level will be implemented soon<sup>TM</sup>

+## Configuration
+The configuration file is stored in the xdg config folder.
+If this environment variable is unset this location defaults to $HOME/.config/ on unix based systems or %appdata% on windows.
+When first running gocalsend the program will create a new folder called `gocalsend` in this directory.
+Within that folder you will find a file called `config.toml` as well as the tls certificate and key.
+The keys of the configuration file are not yet final, which is indicated by the version number 0 in the config file.
+Command line flags always take precedence over values from the config file.
+The `--config` flag can be used to supply a different configuration.

 ## Building
 Building requires `make` and the go compiler.
 If you are running windows you can use [GnuMake32](https://gnuwin32.sourceforge.net/packages/make.htm).
 Run for a release build: